LaravelToolKit/laravel-install-kit/README.md

 [![StyleCI](https://styleci.io/repos/55503103/shield)](https://styleci.io/repos/55503103)

-A simple toolkit that contains and installs most of the Laravel packages I need to get you up and running quickly on PHP projects.
+A simple Laravel PHP toolkit that contains and installs most of the Laravel packages  that I regularly need to get project up and running.

 ### Packages